Updated: 7 days ago

 Place nut milk bag into the large bowl, with top open

-Pour ground nuts / water into the bag
+Pour ground nuts and milk into the bag

 Put the bowl, with bag and milk in the fridge and let it sit for several hours (to let it extract more from the ground nuts)